- AMYGDALA: Lying

 Frontal Lobe is the most recently-evolved

-part of the brain and the last to develop in young
+part of the brain and the last to develop in

-adulthood.
+young adulthood.
 It’s dorso-lateral prefrontal

 circuit is the brain’s top executive.
-It

-organizes responses to complex problems, plans
+It organizes responses to complex problems,

-steps to an objective, searches memory for relevant
+plans steps to an objective, searches memory

-experience, adapts strategies to accommodate new
+for relevant experience, adapts strategies

-data, guides behavior with verbal skills and houses
+to accommodate new data, guides behavior with

-working memory.
-Its orbitofrontal circuit manages
+orbitofrontal circuit manages emotional impulses

-emotional impulses in socially appropriate ways
+in socially appropriate ways for productive

-for productive behaviors including empathy, altruism,
+behaviors including empathy, altruism, interpretation

-interpretation of facial expressions.
-Stroke in
+of facial expressions.
+Stroke in this area

-this area typically releases foul language and
+typically releases foul language and fatuous

-fatuous behavior patterns.
+behavior patterns.

 - The

-Temporal Lobe controls memory storage
+Temporal Lobe controls memory

-language.
+side, language.

 - The